2BRobust -- Mitigating TCP BBR Performance Degradation in Virtual Machines under CPU Contention

 \section{Introduction}

 TCP BBR \acp{CCA} have been around for almost a decade now, and have grown to largely impact the Internet's transport.
 Their deployment has been accelerated due to the integration of BBRv1 into mainline Linux kernels, and the large traffic share of BBR's inventor Google who in 2023 reported that BBRv3 is used for all external google.com TCP traffic and tested for youtube~\cite{cardwell_bbr3_fixes2023}.
 Looking over the TCP horizon, prominent QUIC implementations such as Google Chromium, Cloudflare quiche, and Facebook mvfst implement BBR versions on the application layer and thus further increase its presence on the public Internet.
 In 2019, BBR was estimated to be used by 40\% of all downstram traffic~\cite{cc_census_mishra_2019}.
 This shift from previous default TCP flavours (\eg Reno, Cubic) towards BBR represents a drastic change on the transport layer because BBR is based on an entirely different understanding of congestion: Instead of solely reacting to packet loss as a sign of congestion, BBR estimates the available bandwidth based on delivery rate and packet delay, and uses pacing by default.
-Whilst BBR has shown to better use the available bandwidth in many scenarios~\cite{bbr_concept,cardwell_bbr3_fixes2023}, the paradigm shift requires a thorough evaluation of fairness and robustness.
+Whilst BBR has shown to better use the available bandwidth in many scenarios~\cite{bbr_concept,cardwell_bbr3_fixes2023}, the paradigm shift requires a thorough evaluation.

 In recent years, many studies have investigated the fairness of BBR, especially when coexisting with Reno or Cubic flows~\cite{cao2019,bbr_mobiles_2022,datta2023,gomez2024,zeynali2024,bbr_bless_2025}.
 Besides fairness, another important aspect so far mainly overlooked is the \textit{robustness} of BBR in different usage scenarios, such as Cloud infrastructures.